MedPrecision Editorial Team

 Denial Rate by Specialty (2026): Where the Real Numbers Sit

-Initial denial rates by specialty from Change Healthcare, MGMA, and AAPC data — primary care, behavioral health, surgical, OB-GYN, radiology — and top denial.
+Initial denial rates by specialty — primary care, behavioral health, surgical, OB-GYN, radiology, dermatology — and the top denial driver for each (MGMA/AAPC).

 -